symfony/symfony-docs/configuration/environments.rst

 --------------------------

 By default, a Symfony application has three environments that handle most cases.
-Of course, since an environment is nothing more than a string that corresponds to a set of configuration, creating a new environment is quite easy.
+However, since an environment is nothing more than a string that corresponds to a set of configuration, creating a new environment is quite easy.